 Health insurance in Canada – summary

-Although Canada’s healthcare system has been held up as a shining example of socialised healthcare, it is a patchwork system at best, with each province responsible for the health standards.
+Although Canada’s healthcare system has been held up as a shining example of socialized healthcare, it is a patchwork system at best, with each province responsible for the health standards.

-It is free coverage for basics but does not cover the increasing needs of an ageing population.
+It is free coverage for basics but does not cover the increasing needs of an aging population.

 You might find useful:

 - Living In Canada – a detailed guide for expats on moving and settling down in Canada.